canonical/data-science-stack/docs/tutorial/getting-started.rst

    [INFO] Success: Notebook my-tensorflow-notebook created successfully.
    [INFO] Access the notebook at http://10.152.183.42:80.

+Once you know the URL, open a web browser and enter the URL into the address bar.
+This will direct you to the notebook UI where you can start working with your notebook.

 Next Steps
 ----------
-* Want to learn how to interact with your Notebooks?
-Try :ref:`manage_DSS`.
+* To learn more about how to interact with DSS, see :ref:`manage_DSS`.
-* Want to learn more about handling data?
-See :ref:`access-data`.
+* To learn about handling data, check out :ref:`access-data`.
-* Want to connect to MLflow?
-See :ref:`notebook-mlflow`.
+* To connect to MLflow, see :ref:`manage_MLflow`.
+* To enable your NVIDIA GPUs, check out :ref:`nvidia_gpu`.